rayes0/blog/content/tea.md

 A very fragrant oolong tea grown in the Wuyi mountains that is personally my favourite type of dark tea.
 Here are the brands I've currently tried.
 Currently only one because this tea costs a pretty penny.

 -   **Weng Royal Commodity.** [[specs](/img/tea/da_hong_pao.jpg)] A gift from relatives, probably the priciest tea that I have ever drank.
-It has a very delicious flavour that is quite a bit smokier than most other dark teas, probably because it was fairly heavily roasted.
+My first taste of a Wuyi tea as well as my first time trying one of the Chinese [ten famous teas.](https://en.wikipedia.org/wiki/List%5Fof%5FChinese%5Fteas#Ten%5FFamous%5FTeas) It has a very delicious flavour that is quite a bit smokier than most other dark teas, probably because it was fairly heavily roasted.
 There is a hint of sweet nutty tone which goes particularly well with sunflower seeds.
 The tea tastes significantly better during the second to fourth infusions, which bring out the nutty tones in particular.
 It also lasts a long time, I've done as many as fourteen infusions! (can't waste good tea) It is definitely one of my favourites.
+I doubt I'll ever have the resoluteness to spend the money to buy it myself, though.

 ## Pu'er {#pu-er}